-Albany Junior High School has a comprehensive EOTC programme where we endeavour to provide a school camp at all year levels.
+Albany Junior High School has a comprehensive Education Outside the Classroom (EOTC) programme where we endeavour to provide a school camp at all year levels.

 The main goals of the EOTC programme are:

 - To provide a vehicle for the students to learn more about each other and to understand and tolerate our differences.
 As a result of these camps we find students make unexpected friendships.

 - To give the students opportunities to increase their self esteem, to develop leadership skills and teamwork skills.

 - To give knowledge of the risks one might encounter in the outdoors and develop the skills to cope with them